usmanweb/usmanweb/README.md

-- 👋 Hi, I’m Usman Nazir, Assistant Professor in School of Computer and IT at Beaconhouse National University (BNU).
+- 👋 Hi, I’m Usman Nazir, Assistant Professor in School of Computer and IT and group head of Center for AI Research (CAIR) at Beaconhouse National University (BNU).
-- 👀 I’m interested in Computer Vision with Geometric Deep Learning.
+- 👀 I’m interested in learning socio-economic indicators from remote sensing data.
-- 🌱 I’m currently working on Graph Neural Networks (GNNs).
-- 💞️ I’m looking to collaborate on Image Classification Tasks using GNNs.
 - 📫 How to reach me usman.nazir@bnu.edu.pk

 <!---